DECOLINEE/DECOLINE/README.md

 # DECOLINE
-MY FIRST DECOLINE
+MY FIRST site is DECOLINE
-ilike singing and dancing
+i like singing and dancing